-- 2. Each Party shall ratify or accede to the following agreements by the date of entry into force of this Agreement: - (a) the Convention Relating to the Distribution of Programme-Carrying Signals Transmitted by Satellite (1974); - (b) the Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure (1977), as amended in 1980; - (c) the WIPO Copyright Treaty (1996); and - (d) the WIPO Performances and Phonograms Treaty (1996). - 3.
-Each Party shall ratify or accede to the following agreements by January 1, 2008, or the date of entry into force of this Agreement, whichever is later: - (a) the Patent Cooperation Treaty (1970), as amended in 1979; - (b) the Trademark Law Treaty (1994); and - (c) the International Convention for the Protection of New Varieties of Plants (1991) (UPOV Convention). - 4.
-Except as otherwise provided in Annex 16.1, each Party shall make all reasonable efforts to ratify or accede to the following agreements: - (a) the Patent Law Treaty (2000); - (b) the Hague Agreement Concerning the International Registration of Industrial Designs (1999); and - (c) the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks (1989).
+- 2. Each Party shall ratify or accede to the following agreements, by the date of entry into force of the Agreement: - (a) the Convention Relating to the Distribution of Programme-Carrying Signals Transmitted by Satellite (1974); - (b) the Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure (1977), as amended in 1980; - (c) the WIPO Copyright Treaty (1996); and - (d) the WIPO Performances and Phonograms Treaty (1996). - 3.
+Each Party shall ratify or accede to the following agreements by January 1, 2008, or the date of entry into force, whichever is later: - (a) the Patent Cooperation Treaty (1970), as amended in 1979; - (b) the Trademark Law Treaty (1994); - (c) the International Convention for the Protection of New Varieties of Plants (1991) (UPOV Convention); - 4.
+Each Party shall make all reasonable efforts to ratify or accede to the following agreements: - (a) the Patent Law Treaty (2000); - (b) the Hague Agreement Concerning the International Registration of Industrial Designs (1999); and - (c) the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks (1989). - 5.
+Nothing in this Chapter shall be construed to prevent a Party from adopting measures necessary to prevent anticompetitive practices that may result from the abuse of the intellectual property rights set forth in this Chapter, provided that such measures are consistent with this Chapter.

-- 5. Nothing in this Chapter shall be construed to prevent a Party from adopting measures necessary to prevent anticompetitive practices that may result from the abuse of the intellectual property rights set forth in this Chapter, provided that such measures are consistent with this Chapter. - 6.
-Further to Article 1.2 (Relation to Other Agreements), the Parties affirm their existing rights and obligations under the TRIPS Agreement and intellectual property agreements concluded or administered under the auspices of the World Intellectual Property Organization (WIPO) to which they are party.
+6. Further to Article 1.2 (Relation to Other Agreements), the Parties affirm their existing rights and obligations under the TRIPS Agreement and intellectual property agreements concluded or administered under the auspices of the World Intellectual Property Organization (WIPO) to which they are party.